PorkodiVenkatesh/DataStructures/Day2/README.md

 4. Square it
 5. OddFirst Even Next
 6. EvenFirst Odd Next
-7. Right Shift for K times
+7. Right Shift for K times -  Click [here](./RightShiftArray.java) to see the code
-8. Left Shift for K times
+8. Left Shift for K times -  Click [here](./LeftShiftArray.java) to see the code
-9. Printing the Duplicate Elements in an array
+9. Printing the Duplicate Elements in an array  - Click [here](./DuplicateElements.java) to see the code
-10. Printing the left diagonal elements in a 2d array
+10. Printing the left diagonal elements in a 2d array - Click [here](./LeftDiagonal2DArray.java) to see the code
-11. Printing the right diagonal elements in a 2d array
+11. Printing the right diagonal elements in a 2d array - Click [here](./RightDiagonal2DArray.java) to see the code
-12. Printing the edge elements in a 2d array
+12. Printing the edge elements in a 2d array - Click [here](./EdgeValues2DArray.java) to see the code
 13. Printing the multiple of 3 in a 2d array